Skip to content

 Territory Sharing Groups

 Salesforce creates internal sharing groups for each territory (e.g., Territory2_USWest).
 These groups are used in the object share tables (AccountShare) to grant access.
 Large territory models with thousands of territories create thousands of sharing groups, which increases sharing recalculation time.
-Monitor the Group and GroupMember tables if you see performance degradation.
+Monitor the Group and GroupMember tables if performance degrades.

 Territory Management vs Role Hierarchy